rocketmlhq/sciml/README.md

 - _There is a delay in creating  containers when new nodes are being added to Azure Kubernetes cluster.
 A new node creation and downloading Docker images can take up to 10 minutes.
 If it takes more than 15 minutes, please ping us on slack._

-- _Similar to system reboot for Windows that fixes all the issues.
-We have two fixes 1) Browser refresh, 2) Log out/Log in to get new containers._
+- _Similar to system reboot for Windows that fixes all the issues, we have two fixes 1) Browser refresh, 2) Log out/Log in to get new containers._